jinsuichen/happy_travel_website/README.md

 # happy_travel_website
 This is a simple JavaWeb application.

-To enhance basic knowledge of web and improve comprehensive ability, development this website.
+To enhance basic knowledge of web and improve comprehensive ability, I develop this website.

 The technologies used are as following:
 <hr>